Upgrading the GSS Software

 You are now ready to upgrade the software on a GSS device.
 Proceed to the "Upgrading Your GSS Devices" section.

 Upgrading Your GSS Devices

-•Be sure to upgrade the primary GSSM first, followed by the other GSS devices in your network.
+Upgrade your GSS devices in the following sequence: the primary GSSM first, followed by the other GSS devices in your network.
 After you upgrade the primary GSSM, ensure that each GSS device in your network to be upgraded has connectivity to the primary GSSM before you perform the software upgrade procedure.